Reaching the Hardest to Reach

-Through their unique programmes, they give practical and financial support, developing key workplace skills such as confidence and motivation.
-They have helped more than 650,000 young people since 1976.
-In addition, they support a further 100 young people each day and 80% of those that complete our programmes get a job, move into further education, training or meaningful volunteering.
+The Trust has helped more than 825,000 young people since 1976 and this year celebrates its 40th anniversary.
+In addition, they support a further 100 young people each day and 80% of those that complete their programmes get a job, move into further education, training or meaningful volunteering.

 To find out more, visit: www.princes-trust.org.uk

-A personal development programme aimed at young people aged 13 to 19 at risk of underachievement or exclusion from school.
+Boeing has supported Achieve clubs – a personal development programme aimed at young people aged 13 to 19 at risk of underachievement or exclusion from school – for over 10 years.
 The aim is to keep young people in school and to re-engage them in education through an informal, youth-led and supportive setting.

 There are five key activity areas: Personal, Team and Interpersonal Skills; Active Citizenship, Entrepreneurship and Enterprise; Preparation for Work; Enrichment Projects.